As Ample Cloud's CEO and Co-Founder I was profoundly influenced by my early days as a Webflow user.

 The Data Problem

 I started to notice the true value to these large customers was organizing and structuring a large amount of data.
 The pain-point for me was inputting and updating thousands of CMS items manually.
 It took thousands of manual clicks to setup one of these sites.
 It was grueling to try to keep up, but with brute force it could be done with a handful of customers.
 I wanted to take on more projects, but I didn't see how it could be done without automating the manual data entry and synchronization required for these types of sites.
 Burnout was taking over my life.
 I had heard of API’s and could see how the data could be accessed to automate data processes.
 Like most no-coders – I thought I could simply go into Zapier, connect my platforms, and move on.
-This was very much not the case and it started what would be a 5 year journey toward building a better integrations platform.
+This was very much not the case and it started what would be a 5 year journey toward rethinking what a data platform should be.

 When the pandemic hit I closed my agency to fully pursue the opportunity to Co-Found Ample Cloud with Gabe Lamberth (CGO) and Nathan Tinius (CTO).
 Nathan and Gabe were were both experiencing the limitations of integrations in their roles in Engineering and Enterprise Sales at Eventbrite.
 They knew the value a great integration brings to a business and knew it was a problem worth taking on.